Introduction to Logistic Regression using Scikit learn

 Now, the question is how to find out the accuracy of such a model?
 This is where the confusion matrix comes into the picture.

-Evaluating the Logistic Model with Confusion Matrix
+Evaluate the Logistic Regression Model with Scikit learn Confusion Matrix

 One very common way of assessing the model is the confusion matrix.
 What does this confusion matrix do?
 Well, the confusion matrix would show the number of correct and incorrect predictions made by a classification model compared to the actual outcomes from the data.